 If they’re attending a call and someone needs to be taken to hospital involuntarily, either the police officer will do a Mental Health Act apprehension or the on-call psychiatrist will be called to assess the person and do a Mental Health Act medical certificate if appropriate.
-An ambulance is then called, and the person is transported to hospital in the ambulance, with the car 87/88 police officer accompanying as needed and the nurse following behind in the police car.
+An ambulance then transports the person to hospital The car 87/88 police officer can accompany as needed and the nurse following behind in the police car.

-I understand why police need to be involved sometimes if someone is being taken to hospital on an involuntary basis, but I don’t think that’s any excuse to take the health out of health care.
-Mental illness crisis is an emergency medical issue, and I strongly police should be involved in a primarily supportive role unless there is an imminent safety risk.
+I understand why police need to be involved sometimes if someone is being taken to hospital on an involuntary basis, but I don’t think that’s any excuse to take the health out of mental health care.
+Mental illness crisis is an emergency medical issue, and I strongly police should be involved in a primarily supportive role unless there’s an imminent safety risk.

 Because mental illness is unpredictable, mental health crisis situations are equally unpredictable.
 However, I think having a well-designed crisis response system can go a long way in both promoting safety and preserving dignity of the mentally ill person in crisis.
 A system that further traumatizes mentally ill individuals does no one any favours, and we need to do better than that.

 You may also be interested in a more recent post on how defunding the police could be beneficial for people with mental illness.